 Teaching - Curriculum - Assessment

-Chris brings a wealth of experience from his time as a secondary teacher and deputy principal of a large P-12 independent school to his role as a Lecturer in the Faculty of Education at QUT.
+Chris brings a wealth of experience from his time as a secondary teacher and deputy principal of a large P-12 independent school to his role as a Senior Lecturer in the Faculty of Education at QUT.
 He teaches assessment, digital pedagogies and leadership units to undergraduate and postgraduate students.
 He also supervises higher degree research students.